syncfusion-content/flutter-docs/Flutter/xlsio/working-with-table.md

 ### Show Header Row

 Disabling the **ShowHeaderRow** property hides the header row of the table.
-It's default value is TRUE.
+Its default value is TRUE.

 {% highlight dart %}
 //Gets or sets a Boolean value indicating whether to hide/display header row.